Sr933/actmed/README.md

 ## Paper

-- Title: Timely Clinical Diagnosis (NeurIPS 2025)
+- Title: Timely Clinical Diagnosis through Active Test Selection (NeurIPS 2025)
 - Link: coming soon

 We will update this section with the camera-ready link (arXiv and/or OpenReview) once available.